About the course

 Payment Options In full, or in two monthly instalments

 A professionally prepared series of weekly activities will guide you through essential topics including Character, Plot, Point of View, Description, Dialogue, Voice and Setting.

-Written content from established Penguin Random House Editors and informative videos featuring accomplished authors, including Robert Goddard, will provide you with expert knowledge.
+Written content from established Penguin Random House Editors and informative videos featuring accomplished authors will provide you with expert knowledge.